 - What are your spending limits?

-These are just a few of the questions you want to ponder before drawing up a plan of action for arguably the busiest shopping days of the year.
-Otherwise, you could risk missing out on irresistible deals or even worse, burying yourself in a mountain of debt by swiping away without thinking twice.
-Plus, there's always the possibility of incurring an excessive amount of overdraft fees if you spend more than your bank account can handle.
+These are just a few of the questions you want to ponder before drawing up a plan for arguably the busiest shopping day of the year.
+Without a strategy, you risk missing out on irresistible deals, or even worse, burying yourself in a mountain of debt by swiping away without thinking twice.

 Use Retail Maps

 Use credit only if you practice sound debt-management habits and vow to eradicate the entire balance prior to the accrual of interest.
-By wisely using credit, you can shield yourself from taking a financial hit if you are victimized by identity theft.
-Additionally, you will be able to rake in the points if you possess reward credit cards and take advantage of the protections extended to purchases.
+Buy wisely using credit.
+You can shield yourself from taking a financial hit if you are victimized by identity theft.
+Additionally, you will be able to rake in the points if you possess reward credit cards, and you can also take advantage of the protections extended to purchases.

 There is always a possibility you will have buyer's remorse or end up with an item that just does not work out for you or the intended recipient.
-That is exactly why you want to retrieve a copy of your receipts in case you have to return items to the store.
+That is precisely why you want to retrieve a copy of your receipts, in case you have to return items to the store.
 Furthermore, knowing a store's return policy is always good, as policies vary from store to store.

 Purchase Discounted Gift Cards

-Websites, such as Gift Card Granny and ABC Gift Cards, allow consumers to purchase unused gift cards at a steeply discounted rates.
+Websites like Gift Card Granny and ABC Gift Cards allow consumers to purchase unused gift cards at steeply discounted rates.
 Consider using one of these sites to save even more on your Thanksgiving Day and Black Friday shopping, as you will spend less money to acquire the same amount of items.

 Subscribe to the Mailing List

 Along with loyalty program members, mailing list subscribers often receive exclusive discounts and promotional codes not extended to the public.
 Collect them in the weeks leading up to Black Friday so you're ready to put them into action on the big day.

-Follow your favorite retailers on Facebook, Twitter, and Instagram for the latest on Black Friday and Thanksgiving Day specials.
+Follow your favorite retailers on Facebook, Twitter, and Instagram for the latest Black Friday and Thanksgiving Day specials.
 Many sales and specials are announced on social media channels, so you will want to be equipped to receive these updates.

 You can always wait until the circulars are released to scope out all the Black Friday deals.
-Even if you already have made your list based on information found online, grab a copy to confirm you did not miss anything and to retrieve any applicable coupons not found elsewhere.
+Even if you have already made your list based on information found online, grab a copy to confirm you didn't miss anything, and to retrieve any applicable coupons not found elsewhere.

-Long gone are the days of waiting in long lines in the wee hours of the morning hoping to score the deal of the lifetime.
-Now, you can shop online from the comforts of your own home and avoid the masses of supercharged, and sometimes irate, shoppers.
-Best of all, there are sites that will scope out the best bargains for you.
+Long gone are the days of waiting in long lines in the wee hours of the morning, hoping to score the deal of a lifetime.
+Now, you can shop online from the comforts of your own home and avoid the masses of supercharged and sometimes irate shoppers.
+Best of all, some sites will scope out the hottest bargains for you.
 These include:

-You can also use smart phone apps, such as TGI Black Friday, Price Grabber, and ShopSavvy, to compare sale items across the board.
+You can also use smartphone apps such as Price Grabber to compare sale items across the board.
 This also comes in handy if you plan to take advantage of price matching offered by select retailers during holiday sales.

-Do not automatically assume you are getting the biggest bang for your buck on any item.
-Before placing any item on your shopping list, take a look at the current sales price to determine if you are really getting a good deal.
+Don't automatically assume you are getting the biggest bang for your buck on any item.
+Before placing an item on your shopping list, look at the current sale price to determine if you are really getting a good deal.
 Retailers know how anxious shoppers are to hit the stores and eliminate their Christmas lists while saving money.
-Plus, chances are, you will automatically assume you are getting a good deal because the item is on sale.
+You may automatically assume you are getting a good deal because the item is on sale.
 Don't make assumptions about perceived deals.
 Check the price of the item at multiple retailers and purchase it where it's the least expensive.

 Check Out the Return Carts

 As consumers check out at the register, there is always a possibility a few items will not make the final cut.
-Since sales representatives more than likely will be inundated with requests from customers, the return carts will sit idle.
-Kindly request to scope out the carts in search of what you are seeking if the item is not on the shelf.
+Since sales representatives will probably be inundated with requests from customers, the return carts will sit idle.
+Kindly request to scope out the carts in search of what you seek if the item is not on the shelf.
 Someone's near purchase or return might be your holiday treasure.

 An Important Consideration

 Even if you miss out on a deal, life goes on, as there will always be another sale.
-Also, bear in mind that stores often extend in-stock guarantees to all shoppers who wait in line.
-They are afforded the opportunity to take advantage of the specials on the more popular sale items.
+Also, bear in mind that stores often extend in-stock guarantees to shoppers.
+Check out these additional Christmas shopping tips to make your gift purchasing endeavors as hassle-free as possible.